hyperledger/besu-docs/docs/HowTo/Limit-Access/Local-Permissioning.md

 received by another node.
 That is, a node can synchronise and add blocks containing transactions from accounts that are not on the accounts whitelist of that node.

-The following diagram illustrates when local and onchain permissioning rules are applied.
+The following diagram illustrates applying local and onchain permissioning rules.

 ![Permissioning Flow](../../images/PermissioningFlow.png)

-!!! example "Example of Different Account Whitelists"
+!!! example "An Example of Different Account Whitelists"

     Node 1 Whitelist = [Account A, Account B]